theonlyhennygod/theonlyhennygod/README.md

 **`Digital Craftsman (Developer/Trader/Creator)`**

 I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ArgenisDelarosa][youtube]" to more than 100 subscribers.
+I publish that content on my YouTube channel "[Argenis Delarosa][youtube]" to more than 100 subscribers.

 ---